Date of Award

 Many of the workers in these off-farm agricultural businesses need knowledge and skill in agriculture for success in their jobs .
 For example, the feed, grain, and seed industry requires various levels of competency of agricultural knowledge and skill.
 This study should point out to Utah vocational agricultural educators whether or not they should begin a more concerted effort to teach the competencies needed by the employees of the feed, grain, and seed industry.
 From the observations of the writer the needed levels of competency of the feed, grain, and seed industry have not been an important part of most vocational agriculture curricula in Utah.
 It is a major purpose of this study to provide job titles and manpower demand information to enable a study to be performed of the competencies necessary for employment in the feed, grain, and seed industry.

 Thomsen, Earl Ray, "A Manpower Study of the Utah Feed, Grain, and Seed Industry and the Idaho Seed Industry" (1977).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 736.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .